francescogerardomarra/its/modulo26/4_security.md

         - `.deleteCookies("JSESSIONID")` deletes the `JSESSIONID` cookie, which is used to identify the session.
         - `.permitAll()` ensures that the logout URL is accessible by everyone, even unauthenticated users.

+### Authentication-related vs Non-Authentication session data
+To do

 ---

 ## CSRF protection